mnebes/emneb.dev/posts/02-generating-chord-progressions-in-fsharp.md

 ## Chords

 Having defined the intervals we can proceed to the definition of a chord.
-I've decided to define a chord as a combination of a **root note** and a list of intervals relative to this root.
-An alternative would be to represent a chord by intervals building on top of each other forming a chain of sorts.
-This would however deviate a bit from how musicians tend to reason about chords.
+Since we've decided to define a chord as a combination of a **root note** and a list of intervals relative to this root, our chord could be represented as follows:

 ```fsharp
 type Chord = { Root: Note; IntervalsFromRoot: Interval list }